Melvin Tuten

-Melvin Eugene Tuten, Jr. (born November 11, 1971) is a former American football offensive lineman and coach.
-He was most recently the offensive line coach for the Marion Blue Racers of the Continental Indoor Football League.
-He is also a former American football offensive tackle in the National Football League, and Continental Indoor Football League.
+Melvin Eugene Tuten, Jr. (born November 11, 1971) is an American former professional football player who was an offensive lineman in the National Football League, and Continental Indoor Football League.
+After his playing career, he was an offensive line coach for the Marion Blue Racers of the Continental Indoor Football League.

 Early life

 He attended Woodrow Wilson High School in Washington D.C. where he lettered in football and basketball.

 College career

-He played college football at Syracuse where he was a tight end and lettered 3 times.
+He played college football for the Syracuse Orange where he was a tight end and lettered 3 times.
 During his senior year, he played for the 1994-1995 Syracuse Basketball team, playing in 4 games as a forward.
 He scored a total of 7 points and had 1 rebound.

 Professional career

 Cincinnati Bengals

-He was drafted by the Cincinnati Bengals in the third round of the 1995 NFL Draft.
+He was selected by the Cincinnati Bengals in the third round of the 1995 NFL draft.
 During his rookie season, he did see some action at tight end, where he caught 2 passes for 12 yards and 1 touchdown.